3sanket3/3sanket3/content/posts/2019-05-13---how-to-deploy-nodejs-app-to-heroku.md

 ```

-> Note: If you want to use `start` command for some other task, you can create a `Procfile` to tell heroku which command to run while starting the application, as explained [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs#define-a-procfile).
+> Note: If you want to use `start` command for some other task, you can create a `Procfile` .
+It will tell Heroku which command to run while starting the application, as explained [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs#define-a-procfile).

 ## Deploy the code